In Alpha Order by Course:

 And that same tree is what causes Longleaf 3 to be one of the Hardest Holes.
 So, from one side it's stunning, the other side it just stuns - depends on your perspective!

-The 8th at Lowlands is the first time on the course you get to see the Hogeye Preserve.
-There's a 2.5-mile walking trail around it where you'll see marshland, birds of every feather, Spanish moss hanging from massive oaks, a new disc golf course, the backs of gorgeous premier homes, the Marshview Pitch & Putt, and even a bridge to watch the current.
+The 8th at Lowlands is the first time on the course you see the Hogeye Preserve.
+There's a 2.5-mile walking trail with marshland, birds of every feather, Spanish moss hanging from massive oaks, a new disc golf course.
+You even walk along the backs of gorgeous premier homes and along the Marshview Pitch & Putt course.
 Oh, and Edna's - maybe the best post-game destination in town.
-You could spend an entire afternoon on the Hogeye.
-But focus first on hitting this beautiful 8th green at Lowlands first!

 The newly added palms on the back of Mira Mesa 6 layers in an attractive flare to this classy tree-draped par three.

-The 7th hole at Mira Mesa looks like it could be The Masters!
+The 7th hole at Mira Mesa looks like it could be at any course seen on TV!
 And I'm sure the pros could manage that tree on the left corner better than me!

-It could be argued that Mira Mesa 6 and 7 are the most beautiful combo on all the exec courses!
+It could be argued that the 6th and 7th at Mira Mesa are the most beautiful combo on all the exec courses!

 No wonder it's one of my top five courses.

 Palmetto 7 looking westerly late in the afternoon.
-The shimmering water that runs the fairways' length is simply stunning and forms a perfect frame with the cart path that traces the left.
+The shimmering water that runs the fairways' length is simply stunning and forms a perfect frame with the cart path on the left.
 Even better is it's a par four so you can have some extra time with this beauty!

 Pelican 3 is a beauty with a bite!
 The tall marsh along the left provides a nice frame but masks a frontal trap that will get you if you pull your shot.

 The fabulous Saddlebrook fountain is featured on the 8th!
-At sunset the scene is particularly pretty.
+It's simple.
+It's green.
+It's got water and trees that are just eye-candy, not in play.
+And at sunset the scene is particularly pretty.

 The Saddlebrook Rec Center is the classy backdrop to the 9th green at Saddlebrook.
 Has an Augusta like feel to me!